Gieneq/Audio-Spectrum-Display/schematics/README.md

 Thus resulting capacity is 1.7uF:
 >1.7021276595744682e-06

 Because 2.2uF capacitor is available, it will be chosen.
-It's reactance called capacitance is:
+It's reactance called capacitance is given by forula:

 |Capacitance of 2.2uF capacitor|
 |:-:|